 Prior to joining D Young & Co, I studied biology at undergraduate level before completing my PhD in biochemistry at the University of Oxford.
 My research related to HIV vaccine design, in particular using mass spectrometry to analyse the glycans on the viral Envelope protein.
-I also have experience in the production and analysis of monoclonal antibodies.
+I also have experience in the design, production and analysis of therapeutic antibodies.

 - BSc Biology (with Professional Placement), University of Bath, 2015.